Chauvin expected to plead guilty in Floyd civil rights case

 Thao and Kueng are charged with violating Floyd’s right to be free from unreasonable seizure by not intervening to stop Chauvin as he knelt on Floyd’s neck.
 All four officers are charged for their failure to provide Floyd with medical care.

-Specifically, the indictment says Chauvin kept his left knee on Floyd’s neck even though he was handcuffed and not resisting.
-The indictment alleges Thao and Kueng were aware Chauvin had his knee on Floyd’s neck, even after Floyd became unresponsive, and “willfully failed to intervene to stop Defendant Chauvin’s use of unreasonable force.”
-All four are charged with willfully depriving Floyd of liberty without due process, including the right to be free from “deliberate indifference to his serious medical needs.”

-It was not immediately clear if Chauvin plans to plead guilty to all or some of the federal charges against him in connection with Floyd’s death.
+It was not immediately clear if Chauvin plans to plead guilty to all or some of the federal charges against him in Floyd’s death.

+Osler said he’s not surprised the other three former officers don’t seem to be involved in this plea deal because they would likely face much lesser sentences than Chauvin if convicted.

+If they were to plead guilty, Osler said, the other three would likely want “a plea deal that would wrap up both the state and federal charges.”

+The other three men were also charged in state court with aiding and abetting murder and manslaughter.
+They are scheduled to go to trial in that case in March.

-Chauvin is also charged in a second indictment, stemming from the use of force and neck restraint of a teenage boy in 2017.
+Chauvin is also charged in a second indictment, stemming from the use of force and neck restraint of a 14-year-old boy in 2017.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd